 Conundrums of the Misses Culpepper Book 3

 A rogue reluctantly turned rector, Alexander Hawksworth, prefers soirées to sermons and parties to prayers.
 Though impoverished, he seizes every opportunity to escape parish duties, preferring to hob nob with London’s finest–especially after the precocious and petite Brette Culpepper arrives in Town.
-Alex secretly fantasizing about claiming the breathtaking beauty as his very own, and when he unexpectedly inherits an earldom, he’s determined to make her his countess… Until he’s accused of murdering the previous earl.
+When he unexpectedly inherits an earldom, he’s determined to make her his countess.
+Until he’s accused of murdering the previous earl.

-New to Society, Brette adores the whirlwind social scene, the stream of invitations… the slightly-sensual verbal sparring with the devilishly attractive, much too witty, and oh so unsuitable Mr. Hawksworth.
-But her fairy tale existence crashes to a halt when rumors circulate she’s a peer’s illegitimate granddaughter.
-Even though he’s left her a tidy inheritance, formerly hospitable doors slam in her face as a newly appointed guardian emerges, intent on stealing her wealth and forcing her to wed an elderly despot.
+New to Society, Brette adores the whirlwind social scene, the stream of invitations, the slightly-sensual verbal sparring with the devilishly attractive, much too witty, and oh, so unsuitable Mr. Hawksworth.
+But her fairytale existence crashes to a halt when rumors circulate she’s a peer’s illegitimate granddaughter, and a newly appointed guardian emerges, intent on forcing her to wed an elderly degenerate.

 Time is against them as Alex struggles to clear his name and deliver the woman he loves from an unthinkable fate.